Ph.D. Northcentral University, Core studies in Business Administration with a specialization in Aviation/Aerospace Management.

 - Gayle Burch v.
 Town of Pierson, Florida – Lewis Legal Group PA – (Plantation, FL).

 Dr. Rankin has a well-respected history of working collaboratively with colleagues in improving the COA and university.
-He has exceptional status outside of the University, including service to both national and international accreditation boards, national and international journals, and serves as an ambassador for NASA, JPL, and Northcentral University.
+He is an Executive Emeritus of the American Association of Airport Executives and has exceptional status outside of the University, including service to both national and international accreditation boards, and national and international journals, and serves as an ambassador for NASA, JPL, and Northcentral University.
 In all these pursuits, his service and participation, especially as a peer reviewer, have exposed him to new developments within the education and industry fields, which provides him the opportunity to keep his courses current and to share new industry insights and developments with his students at Florida Tech.